 We have executed extensive studies that cross-validated fNIRS with fMRI, which simultaneously confirmed that fNIRS measures the same spatio-temporal hemodynamic response to brain activity as fMRI, and confirmed the biophysical underpinnings of fMRI.
 This validation has had significant impact in convincing users from wide ranging disciplines to adopt fNIRS for their studies.

-For our studies we have available several continuous wave (CW) (Techen) and frequency-domain (FD) (ISS, Inc.) multichannel systems.
+For studies we have available several continuous wave (CW) (Techen) and frequency-domain (FD) (ISS, Inc.) multichannel systems.
 Several home built diffuse correlation spectroscopy (DCS) systems.
-We also have a home built FD-NIRS system and a home-built time-domain (TD) system.
+We also have home built FD-NIRS systems and a home-built time-domain (TD) NIRS and DCS systems.

 We are exploring use of OCT and two photon microscopy to obtain volumetric histological information of the human brain ex vivo to enable identification of whole brain cytoarchitectural maps.
 This will revolutionize neuro-anatomy by enabling the routine acquisition and analysis of whole brain cytoarchitectural maps leading to the study of variation within a population and alterations caused by different diseases and injury.